 h.
 Rules of procedure applicable in court proceedings, including formal rules of evidence, are not applicable to the hearing.

 i.
 If a hearing is conducted in person, the Hearing Chair in their discretion may decide that the parties will be seated in separate rooms, with technology enabling the participants simultaneously to see and hear each other.

 30. Only relevant evidence that tends to prove or disprove the allegations shall be allowed at the hearing and considered by the Hearing Panel.
 Except in unusual circumstances, prior conduct of the parties unrelated to the Formal Complaint before the Hearing Panel shall not be considered in reaching a decision.
-Questions and evidence about a party’s sexual predisposition or prior sexual behavior are not relevant and will be excluded, unless such questions and evidence are offered to prove that someone other than the Respondent committed the alleged conduct, or if the questions and evidence concern specific incidents of the parties’ prior sexual behavior with respect to each other and are offered with respect to the issue of consent.
+Questions and evidence about the Complainant’s sexual predisposition or prior sexual behavior are not relevant and will be excluded, unless such questions and evidence about the Complainant’s prior sexual behavior are offered (a) to prove that someone other than the Respondent committed the conduct alleged by the Complainant; or (b) concern specific incidents of the Complainant’s sexual behavior with respect to the Respondent and are offered to prove consent.